TheCandidStartup/TheCandidStartup.github.io/_drafts/supply-chain-provenance.md

 In some sense it's too late.
 Git is overwhelmingly the most popular version control system and GitHub is the [most popular git hosting platform](https://survey.stackoverflow.co/2022#technology-version-control), with GitLab a long way behind in second place.

-If GitHub was compromised, we've already lost.
+If GitHub is compromised, we've already lost.